The question

 Two groups

-These 14 countries fall into two groups, plus Australia:
+These 14 countries fall into two broad groups:

-Tax havens and financial centers (Luxembourg, Singapore, Liechtenstein, Malta, Switzerland, Cyprus).
+Tax havens and financial centers (Monaco, Luxembourg, Singapore, Liechtenstein, Malta, Switzerland, Cyprus).
 These attract a disproportionate amount of foreign capital and workers relative to their size.
+Monaco is the extreme case: no personal income tax since 1869, no wealth tax, no property tax — only ~24% of residents are Monégasque citizens, pushing GDP per citizen to $1.2M.
 Luxembourg, Switzerland, and Singapore all have large cross-border commuter populations (200K+, 400K+, and 300K+ respectively) who contribute to GDP but aren't counted as residents — inflating GDP per capita even before the citizen adjustment.
 Cyprus and Malta attract foreign residents through favorable tax regimes.

 Full table